Simulations Approaching Data: Cortical Slow Waves in Inferred Models of the Whole Hemisphere of Mouse: Methods

 \subsection{Mouse wide-field calcium imaging}

-In vivo calcium imaging datasets have been provided by LENS (European Laboratory for Non-Linear Spectroscopy\footnote{LENS Home Page, \url{http://www.lens.unifi.it/index.php}}).
+\textit{In-vivo} calcium imaging datasets have been acquired by LENS personnel (European Laboratory for Non-Linear Spectroscopy\footnote{LENS Home Page, \url{http://www.lens.unifi.it/index.php}}) in the Biophotonics laboratory of the Physics and Astronomy Department, Florence, Italy.
 All the procedures were performed in accordance with the rules of the Italian Minister of Health (Protocol Number 183/2016-PR).
-Mice were housed in clear plastic enriched cages under a 12 h light/dark cycle and were given \textit{ad libitum} access to water and food.
-To monitor neuronal activity the transgenic mouse line C57BL/6J-Tg(Thy1GCaMP6f)GP5.17Dkim/J (referred to as GCaMP6f mice\footnote{For more details, see The Jackson Laboratory, Thy1-GCaMP6f, \url{https://www.jax.org/strain/025393}.}) from Jackson Laboratories (Bar Harbor, Maine USA) was used.
-This mouse model selectively express the ultra-sensitive calcium indicator (GCaMP6f) in excitatory neurons.
+Mice were housed in clear plastic enriched cages under a \SI{12}{h} light/dark cycle and were given \textit{ad libitum} access to water and food.
+The transgenic mouse line C57BL/6J-Tg(Thy1GCaMP6f)GP5.17Dkim/J (referred to as GCaMP6f mice\footnote{For more details, see The Jackson Laboratory, Thy1-GCaMP6f} from Jackson Laboratories (Bar Harbor, Maine, USA) was used.
+This mouse model selectively expresses the ultra-sensitive calcium indicator (GCaMP6f) in excitatory neurons.

-Surgery procedures and imaging: 6 months old male mice were anaesthetized with a mix of Ketamine ($100\ mg/kg$) and Xylazine ($10\ mg/kg$).
-To obtain optical access to the cerebral mantle below the intact skull, the skin and the periosteoum over the skull were removed following application of the local anesthetic lidocaine ($20\ mg/mL$).
+Surgery procedures and imaging: 6-month old male mice were anaesthetized with a mix of Ketamine (\SI{100}{mg/Kg}) and Xylazine (\SI{10}{mg/Kg}).
+The procedure for implantation of a chronic transcranial window is described in \cite{celotto2020analysis}.
+Briefly, to obtain optical access to the cerebral mantle below the intact skull, the skin and the periosteoum over the skull were removed following application of the local anesthetic lidocaine (\SI{20}{mg/mL}).
 Imaging sessions were performed right after the surgical procedure.
-Wide-field fluorescence imaging of the right hemisphere were performed with a $505\ nm$ LED light (M505L3 Thorlabs, New Jersey, United States) deflected by a dichroic mirror (DC FF 495-DI02 Semrock, Rochester, New York USA) on the objective (2.5x EC Plan Neofluar, NA 0.085, Carl Zeiss Microscopy, Oberkochen, Germany).The fluorescence signal was selected by a band-pass filter (525/50 Semrock, Rochester, New York USA) and collected on the sensor of a high-speed complementary metal-oxide semiconductor (CMOS) camera (Orca Flash 4.0 Hamamatsu Photonics, NJ, USA).
+Wide-field fluorescence imaging of the right hemisphere were performed with a \SI{505}{nm} LED light (M505L3 Thorlabs, New Jersey, United States) deflected by a dichroic mirror (DC FF 495-DI02 Semrock, Rochester, New York USA) on the objective (2.5x EC Plan Neofluar, NA 0.085, Carl Zeiss Microscopy, Oberkochen, Germany).
+The fluorescence signal was selected by a band-pass filter (525/50 Semrock, Rochester, New York USA) and collected on the sensor of a high-speed complementary metal-oxide semiconductor (CMOS) camera (Orca Flash 4.0 Hamamatsu Photonics, NJ, USA).
 A 3D motorized platform (M-229 for the $xy$ plane, M-126 for the $z$-axis movement; Physik Instrumente, Karlsruhe, Germany) allowed the correct subject displacement in the optical setup.